bbawuah/personal-blogpage/src/pages/welcome.md

 </br>
 </p>
 <h3>Postmodernism</h3>
 I spend a lot of my time investing in myself by learning new skills.
 Two of my hobbies is creating digital illustrations and discovering street art.
-I especially love the way postmodern reaction to modernism.
+I especially love postmodern reactions to modernism.
 I love to see how people use their art to share their view on the world, with the world.
 </br>
 </p>
 <h3>Our economic system higlights human greed</h3>